Axis-Fi/axis-core/design/EMPA.md

           EMPA-->AuctionHouse: Return settlement output to AuctionHouse
       deactivate EMPA
-      AuctionHouse->>AuctionHouse: Cache the protocol and referrer fee rates AuctionHouse->>AuctionHouse: Calculate the curator payout based on the utilised capacity alt there is a partial fill on a bid AuctionHouse->>AuctionHouse: Allocate quote token fees for the partial payout AuctionHouse->>Buyers: Send partial refund to the bidder alt partial payout is a derivative of base token AuctionHouse->>VestingModule: Mint vesting tokens to bidder
-            VestingModule-->Buyers: Send vesting tokens to bidder
-          else
-            AuctionHouse-->Buyers: Send partial payout to bidder
-          end
-      end
-      AuctionHouse->>Curator: Send the curator payout in base tokens AuctionHouse-->UI: Return transaction result deactivate AuctionHouse
+      AuctionHouse->>AuctionHouse: Cache the protocol and referrer fee rates AuctionHouse-->UI: Return transaction result deactivate AuctionHouse
   UI-->User: Display transaction result and update auction status